robfinch/Qupls/Q+5 README.md

 For instance, a NAND operation is just and AND operation with the target register complement bit set.

 ### Dual Operation Instructions
-Many register-register operate instructions support dual operations on the registers.
-They are of the form: Rt = (Ra op Rb) op Rc.
-For instance, the AND_OR instruction performs an AND operation followed by an OR operation.
-The compiler treats the processor as if it has only two source operands.
-Later in the optimization phase instructions that can be turned into dual-operations are dectected.
+Dual operation instructions are no longer supported.
+They were is use only for only about 0.4% of instructions in the bootrom.
+Having the narrower instruction format is more valuable.

 ### Arithmetic Operations
 The ISA supports many arithmetic operations including add, sub, mulitply and divide.
 Multi-bit shifts and rotates are supported.
 And a full set of logic operations and their complements are supported.
-Many ALU operations support three source registers and one destination register.
+Many ALU operations support two source registers and one destination register.
-Some operations like MULW, multiply widening, use two ALUs at the same time.
 Floating-point compares may be performed in an ALU.

 ### Floating-point Operations